jwear/fund-source/README.md

 ## Getting Started

-The project contains several directories which includes all the necessary files to run and test the script.
+The program contains several directories which includes all the necessary files to run and test the script.

+### Prerequisites

+1. Ruby 2.3.3 or higher
+1. RSpec 3.0

 ### Usage example